 - The two main reasons people gave us for feeling inspired to begin juicing were: wanting to see improvements in their skin (56%), and bettering their digestive health (32%).

-- We found that 2 in 3 of respondents strongly felt that adding a cold-pressed green juice to their daily morning routine would ensure they absorb significantly more vitamins and nutrients than they usually would at breakfast.
+- We found that 2 in 3 of respondents strongly felt that adding a cold-pressed green juice to their daily morning routine would ensure they absorb significantly more vitamins and nutrients than they usually would if they didn't have a green detox juice at breakfast.

-- The main reason deterring people from embarking on a detox cleanse is time.
+- The main reason deterring people from embarking on a detox cleanse, such as a 7 day juice diet, is time.
 Specifically, 25% felt they are too busy to make fresh juice, and 19% cited the hassle of cleaning their juicer.

 - 2 in 3 of all respondents have never tried a Juice Cleanse before.
 With only 37% saying they’ve previously tried juicing.